 Before winter truly arrives, take a few minutes to replace your heating system’s air filter.
 Make sure you install a fresh filter of the correct size, and take note of the minimum efficiency reporting value (MERV) rating.

 Filters with a MERV rating between 7 and 12 are best at filtering airborne contaminants and helping your HVAC run efficiently throughout the winter.
-If you aren’t sure which filter is ideal for your system, give the Wood Air Conditioning team a call.
+If you aren’t sure which filter is ideal for your system, give the Wood Air Conditioning & Plumbing team a call.